tweag/asterius/docs/jsffi.md

 exported function needs an additional `--export-function` flag to be passed to `ahc-link`/`ahc-dist`, e.g. `--export-function=mult_hs`.

-In JavaScript, after `newAsteriusInstance()` returns the asterius instance object, one can access the exported functions in the `exports` field:
+In JavaScript, after `newAsteriusInstance()` returns the Asterius instance object, one can access the exported functions in the `exports` field:

 ```javascript